21ds-Sky/Car-Price-Prediction-Model-for-Financial-Decision-Making/README.md

 # Used Car Price Prediction Model for Financial Decision-Making
-Problem Description
+Problem Description:-
-TIn the realm of financial decision-making, accurate forecasting of used car prices holds considerable significance.
+In the realm of financial decision-making, accurate forecasting of used car prices holds considerable significance.
 For both buyers and sellers, understanding the market value of pre-owned vehicles is crucial for making informed financial choices.
 This project endeavors to develop a predictive model aimed at precisely estimating the prices of used cars.

 Dataset Description
 The dataset contains 12 columns and 6019 rows.
 The columns in the dataset are: